Gjøvik University College

 Gjøvik University College (Høgskolen i Gjøvik, HiG) is a university college in Norway.
-In January 2016, Gjøvik University College joined with the Norwegian University of Science and Technology (known as NTNU).
+In January 2016, Gjøvik University College joined the Norwegian University of Science and Technology (known as NTNU).
 HiG is now referred to as the NTNU campus in Gjøvik.

 College

-Gjøvik University College was established 1 August 1994 in the town of Gjøvik when two governmental colleges Gjøvik College of Engineering and Oppland College of Nursing were combined as part of the a large reform of Norway's colleges.
+Gjøvik University College was established 1 August 1994 in the town of Gjøvik when two governmental colleges Gjøvik College of Engineering and Oppland College of Nursing were combined as part of the reform of Norway's colleges.
 In 2007, Gjøvik University College took over BI Norwegian Business School's operations in the region.

 It has approximately 2800 students and 280 employees.
-The University College is led by an executive board, and its rector, deans and section heads are hired, as opposed to elected.
+The University College is led by an executive board, and its rector, deans and section heads.
 The institution has three faculties: